knowledgecode/WebSocket-for-Android/README.md

 ### ws.send(message)
 Send a message.
 The "message" is a string.
-If you want to send a JSON, need to serialize it by use of JSON.stringify().
+If you want to send JSON object, need to serialize it by use of JSON.stringify().

 ### ws.close()
 Close the socket.

 ## Notes
-At the moment, WebSocket for Android is not supported wss uri scheme and binary data.
+At the moment, WebSocket for Android is not supported binary data.

 ## License
 WebSocket for Android is available under the terms of the MIT license.